demisto/content/Packs/Cyberint/Integrations/Cyberint/README.md

                 "iocs": [],
                 "modification_date": "2020-12-30T00:00:23",
                 "publish_date": "2020-08-17T00:00:00",
-                "recommendation": "Cyberint recommends Wells Fargo purchase one of the payment cards in order to then verify validity.
+                "recommendation": "Cyberint recommends Joe purchase one of the payment cards in order to then verify validity.
 Upon confirmation, Cyberint recommends cancelling the payment cards in order to prevent their abuse, and informing the card holders of the cancellation.\nCyberint can make the test purchase on behalf of the bank.", "ref_id": "ARG-1",
                 "related_entities": [],
                 "severity": "medium",